Shadow-Admins/Cyber_Club/Starting_Point/Crypto/Challenges/CSC_2021/Se-QR-et/README.md

 <H1>Se-QR-et</H1>
 <p></p>
-Proof Of Weak was a 600pt crypto challenge from the CSC 2021.
+Se-QR-et was a 600pt crypto challenge from the CSC 2021.
 <p></p>
 <H2>Challenge</H2>
 <details>